standardconnect/xls-37d/proposal/DRAFT.md

 At the time of writing, a ledger index is 8 digits ( 3.5 bytes, or 28 bits) holding around 120 transactions (1 byte or 8 bits).
 This would equate to a 4.5 byte or 36 bit representation.

 Table 1-2.
-Ledger & Transaction Index Chaacteristics
+Ledger & Transaction Index Chacteristics

 | Ledger Index |          |     | Transaction Index |         |
 | ------------ | -------- | --- | ----------------- | ------- |